 A designated media location for any incident needs to be established and communicated to all media outlets so that they know where to go to receive timely and accurate information regarding any incident.
 Should an alternate location need to be established due to the nature of the incident, the Incident Commander will notify the media outlets of the media staging area.
 The Incident Commander may delegate the authority for Public Information Officer to another person based upon the complexity of the incident.
-Tompkins County provides Public Information Officer Services as part of the county response system and as such the Public Information Officer may be utilized
+Tompkins County provides Public Information Officer may be utilized